 China's exports end 2019 up 0.5% despite US tariff war

-China's exports rose 0.5% in 2019 despite a tariff war with Washington after growth rebounded in December on stronger demand from other markets
+China's global exports rose 0.5% in 2019 despite a tariff war with Washington as the two governments prepared to sign an interim trade deal

-BEIJING -- China’s exports rose 0.5% in 2019 despite a tariff war with Washington after growth rebounded in December on stronger demand from other markets.
+BEIJING -- China’s global exports ended 2019 up 0.5% despite a tariff war with the United States as Beijing and Washington prepared to sign an interim trade deal.

-Exports to the United States fell 12.5% compared with 2018 after a 14.5% contraction in December, customs data showed Tuesday.
+Exports to the United States fell 12.5% compared with 2018 to $418.5 billion following President Donald Trump's tariff hikes on Chinese goods, customs data showed Tuesday.
+December sales to the U.S. market contracted 14.5% from a year earlier to $34.4 billion despite the interim agreement and conciliatory comments by both sides.

-The impact of President Donald Trump’s tariff hikes on Chinese goods has been smaller than many forecasters expected.
-Famously resilient Chinese exporters have aggressively pursued other markets, stepping up sales to Asia, Europe and Africa.
+The impact of Trump’s tariff hikes in a fight over Beijing's technology ambitions and trade surplus has been smaller than forecasters expected.

+Famously resilient Chinese exporters have pursued other markets, stepping up sales to Asia, Europe and Africa.
+China reported double-digit gains in 2019 exports to France, Canada, Australia, Brazil and Southeast Asia.

 "Slow global trade will continue to challenge China’s external outlook in the near term.
 But the ‘Phase 1’ trade deal with the U.S. will have a favorable impact,” said Tommy Wu of Oxford Economics in a report.